 Snow Machine and ATV DecalsYou will receive a decal when you first register your vehicle.
 This decal number becomes the affixed registration number for the vehicle, and you will also get a tab each registration period that shows the decals to be valid.
 The decal may not cover the serial number and must be placed on the side of the tunnel so that they are clearly visible when the driver and passenger, if applicable, are seated in the normal riding position.

-To register a new snow vehicle, go to your local DMV Office and submit:
+How to Register a New Vehicle for Off-Highway UseTo register, go to your local DMV Office and submit:

 - a bill of sale, a copy of a warranty card, or a purchase order from the dealer

-- Title & Registration Application (Form 812)
+- Title & Registration Application

-How to Register a Used Vehicle for Off-Highway UseWhen receiving a used snowmachine, you must submit an Title & Registration Application (Form 812) and an affidavit stating from whom and when the snow vehicle or ATV was purchased, or how the vehicle was acquired.
+How to Register a Used Vehicle for Off-Highway UseWhen receiving a used snow machine, ATV or other off-highway vehicle, you must submit a Title & Registration Applicationand an affidavit stating from whom and when the snow vehicle or ATV was purchased, or how the vehicle was acquired.

 - Photocopy or original bill of sale or purchase agreement OR